TomashuTTTT7/brigadier-plusplus/README.md

 # brigadier-plusplus

-brigadier-plusplus is a port of Mojang's [brigadier](https://github.com/mojang/brigadier) command line parser & dispatcher, designed and developed for Minecraft: Java Edition and now freely available for use elsewhere under the MIT license.
+brigadier-plusplus is a C++ port of Mojang's [brigadier](https://github.com/mojang/brigadier) command line parser & dispatcher, designed and developed for Minecraft: Java Edition and now freely available for use elsewhere under the MIT license.

 This port is not supported by Mojang nor Microsoft.